Joc Pederson Player Props: Giants vs. Reds

 Joc Pederson At The Plate

-- Pederson is hitting .230 with six doubles, two triples, eight home runs and 33 walks.
+- Pederson is batting .230 with six doubles, two triples, eight home runs and 33 walks.

-- In 57.6% of his games this year (34 of 59), Pederson has picked up at least one hit, and in four of those games (6.8%) he recorded more than one.
+- In 58.3% of his 60 games this season, Pederson has picked up at least one hit.
+He's also had four multi-hit games.

-- He has gone deep in 11.9% of his games this year, and 3.6% of his trips to the dish.
+- In 11.7% of his games this season, he has hit a long ball, and 3.5% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.